Learn more about Merrimack’s adjusted spring schedule, teaching, learning, advising and more as the College reopens.

 The Accessibility Services Office is available to help students with specific questions or concerns.
 Most one-on-one meetings will take place over Zoom.
 Students can contact the Accessibility Services Office at (978) 837-5722 or email@example.com.

-The services of the Library will be fully operational in the fall.
-The library will be open as a place for students to study, though there will be a change in the layout of chairs and tables to allow for social distancing.
-Plexiglass dividers will be placed on tables for additional protection.
+The services of the library will be fully operational in the spring.
+The library will be open as a place for students to study, though there has been a change in the layout of chairs and tables to allow for social distancing.
+Plexiglass dividers have been placed on tables for additional protection.
 Furniture should not be moved.

-For the fall semester, the Library will only be open to the Merrimack campus community.
+For the Spring semester, the library will be open only to the Merrimack campus community.

 Experiential Learning and Student Employment